 When buying sunglasses, you should look for the EU CE Mark and a sticker that says UV400, which will ensure that harmful UVA and UVB rays are filtered out.
 Styles that wrap around, and so don’t allow sun in at the sides are better.

 Watch our oculoplastic webinar with Consultant Oculoplastic Surgeon, Miss Elizabeth Hawkes, to find out how to protect the delicate eye area from the sun.

 - No sunscreen provides absolute protection, so it should be used with the other lines of defence, and not alone

 - Generously apply sunscreen with SPF30 or more to all areas of skin exposed to the sun.
 A waterproof sunscreen is better, even if you are not swimming, as it protects you better if you sweat

 - SPF stands for 'Sun Protection Factor' and refers to the level of protection against UVB radiation, linked to skin cancer.
-Look for a 4 or ideally 5 star UVA rating on the bottle which will help protect from UVA radiation, associated with skin ageing
+Look for a four or ideally 5-star UVA rating on the bottle, which will help protect from UVA radiation associated with skin ageing

-- Don't forget to protect your lips - using a SPF30+ lip balm
+- Don't forget to protect your lips - using an SPF30+ lip balm